Menu

 How often does the council meet?

-A meeting is held once a month, usually on the first Tuesday of each month which all councillors attend, There is an agenda and minutes are taken and shared with the Head Teacher and SLT.
+A meeting is held fortnightly or weekly depending on the agenda at the time.
+The councillors meet on a Monday lunch time.
+There is an agenda and minutes are taken and shared with the Head Teacher and SLT.

 What sort of issues does the council discuss?